I-TECH-UW/smart-hiv-archived/input/pagecontent/concepts.md

 Key concepts and abbreviations are described here.
-Additional terms are defined in the Glossary and List of Abbreviations in the WHO Digital Adaptation Kit for <mark>[insert health domain here]</mark> (link forthcoming)
+Additional terms are defined in the Glossary and List of Abbreviations in the WHO Digital Adaptation Kit for HIV (link forthcoming)
 ### Concepts

 <table class="list">